 5. Fancy hand lotion

 Bartending does a number on the hands, especially in winter.
 Help your favorite bartender keep things moisturized by gifting a fancy lotion.
-Since it’s the holidays, we recommend springing for something a bit nicer than Lubriderm, such the collection from L’Occitane.
+Since it’s the holidays, we recommend springing for something a bit nicer than Lubriderm, such as the collection from L’Occitane.
 Though O’Keeffe’s Working Hands Hand Cream is a classic if you’re looking for something a bit more rugged.

 6. A sensible backpack